 From teenagers atop the podium to athletes with six decades of life experience, there is a lot to admire and celebrate.

-The age range of athletes representing Canada might surprise some fans.
-We already know that this Team Canada will include our first athletes born in the 21st century.
-Swimmers Penny Oleksiak and Taylor Ruck are both 2000 babies.
-But they won’t be Canada’s youngest Olympians ever, both turning 16 prior to the start of the Games.
-Canada’s youngest ever female Olympian was also a swimmer, Barbara Hounsell, who was just 13 years and 102 days old at the start of Tokyo 1964.
+Canada’s youngest ever female Olympian was swimmer Barbara Hounsell, who was just 13 years and 102 days old at the start of Tokyo 1964.
 Youngest male Olympian honours go to diver Alex Despatie, who was just 15 years and 114 days old when Sydney 2000 began.

-At the other end of the spectrum are equestrian Ian Millar (in the feature photo above) and archer Marjory Saunders, Canada’s oldest male and female Olympians.
-Millar was 65 years and 212 days old at the start of London 2012 and is aiming for his record 11th Olympic appearance at Rio 2016 when he would be 69 years old.
+At the other end of the spectrum are equestrian Ian Millar and archer Marjory Saunders, Canada’s oldest male and female Olympians, respectively.
+Millar was 65 years and 212 days old at the start of London 2012.
 But even that wouldn’t make him the oldest Olympian ever, a record that goes to Swedish shooter Oscar Swahn who was 72 years old when he won silver at Antwerp 1920.
 Saunders was 59 years and 182 days at Munich 1972.

-Who were Canada’s oldest and youngest athletes to bring home Olympic gold?
+Who are Canada’s oldest and youngest summer Olympic gold medallists?

 Shooting – Trap: George Genereux (17 years, 148 days on July 26, 1952)